-The disciplinary authority will give the parties a written Notice of Outcome, which will include a rationale of whether the respondent violated the College policy.
+The disciplinary authority will give the parties a written Notice of Outcome at the same time, which will include a rationale of whether the respondent violated the College policy.
 The disciplinary authority will give the parties the Notice of Outcome within twenty (20) days of the beginning of the adjudication.